COME LEARN WITH US!

 Our education programs offer unique opportunities that most students would not have the chance to experience.
 Students develop connections to the oil and gas industry through these experiences by exploring a real rig, drilling beneath the earth’s surface to see oil oozing in the World’s Largest Drill Bit and traveling through a section of 42” pipeline to learn the importance of smart pigs.

-Junior Roughneck provides a full day of hands on and interactive fun and learning about the workings of the Oil Industry.
+The Junior Roughneck camp provides a full day of hands on learning about energy science, and the oil industry.

-Pick a date and pack a lunch – camps run from 9:30 am to 3:30 pm on 12 different days throughout the summer.
+Pick a date and pack a lunch – camps run from 9:30 am to 3:30 pm on 5 dates throughout the summer.

 The cost per child is $40.
-Each student camp fills up quickly, so be sure to book early!
+Be sure to book early to ensure your spot!

 This is a one day course designed to familiarize non-technical personnel on the activities of the oil and gas industry.
 The oil and gas industry is essentially split into three sectors – upstream, midstream, and downstream.
 Attendees of this course will learn the components of the upstream sector – the exploration and production of oil and gas; the components of the midstream sector – transportation; and the components of the downstream sector – production and shipping of oil and gas to refineries or plants.